 - 12 to 18 inches of plastic tubing to fit over the end of the glass tube (note: you do not need this if you are using an air-lock device)

 - 2 (12-ounce) cans frozen cranberry juice or 2 (64-ounce) bottles cranberry juice

 - 1½ cups sugar (if using bottled juice, you may want to reduce sugar as this is often sweetened)

 - ¼ teaspoon yeast (you can use dry baker's yeast, but wine-making yeast is preferable)

 - ¾ cup warm (not hot) water

 - Clean and sterilize the glass jug by washing it by hand with warm, soapy water and then rinsing it thoroughly.
 (You don't want your wine to leave a soapy taste in your drinker's mouths.)
-While the simple, but thorough, washing should be sufficient as an extra precaution you can run the jug and other utensils (other than the plastic tubing) used make the wine through the dishwasher where the heat will sterilize them.
-It is very important to make sure that the jug and all utensils used in the making of the wine are sterile so as to prevent bacteria from contaminating and spoiling your wine.
+While the simple, but thorough, washing should be sufficient as an extra precaution, you can run the jug and other utensils (other than the plastic tubing) used to make the wine through the dishwasher where the heat will sterilize them.
+It is very important to make sure that the jug and all utensils used in the making of the wine are sterile to prevent bacteria from contaminating and spoiling your wine.
 Running them through the dishwasher will help accomplish this.

 - If using frozen cranberry juice concentrate, thaw and mix with water per directions on the can in a clean container that has recently been washed in the dishwasher.
 Dissolve 1 tablespoon of sugar and the yeast in the ¾ cup of warm water.
 Add sugar to the juice and stir until thoroughly dissolved.
 You can use either tap water to mix the juice or distilled water (if you use distilled water you will avoid picking up any taste that the tap water might contain).